top of page

 Alfama — For Vibrant location with Fado and the Castle

-Alfama is the most aesthetic neighbourhood in Lisbon: the city's oldest district, where the streets narrow into staircases, tiled facades glow in the afternoon sun, and the sound of fado drifts from restaurant doorways in the evening.
+Alfama is arguably the most beautiful neighbourhood in Lisbon.
+It is the city's oldest district, where the streets narrow into staircases, tiled facades glow in the afternoon sun, and the sound of fado drifts from doorways in the evening.
 São Jorge Castle is here, along with some of the best viewpoints in the city (Miradouro de Santa Luzia, Miradouro das Portas do Sol) and the restaurant Antú Alfama, which is where we had one of the best meals of the whole trip (I recommend the black rice with grilled octopus).
 Alfama is built on a very steep hill, and most streets involve significant steps.
-A carrier is essential if your children aren't walking confidently, and even then, it's not the easiest neighbourhood to navigate with a pram.
+A baby carrier is absolutely essential here, as it is not the easiest neighbourhood to navigate with a pram.

 6. AlmaLusa Alfama (from around £130/night)